swt30/thesis/chapters/01-introduction/01-introduction.md

 Our present study addresses the question of exactly how much temperature variations affect the structure and radius of water-rich planets and whether such effects are observable.

 In summary, water is an interesting test case for assessing how the thermal behaviour of the equation of state may affect the observable properties of a planet.
-And although it is certainly not the only component of interest, the potential for planets with large water layers means that it is worthwhile
+And although it is certainly not the only component of interest, the potential for planets with large water layers means that it is worthwhile investigating.

-This dissertation therefore foc
+> TODO: more detailed argument as to why watery planets are worth focusing on?

 ## This dissertation